lin380/coursebook/docs/03-understanding-data.md

 <!-- Semi-structured, to tabular -->

-Other corpus resources are _semi-structured_ --that is, there are some characteristics which are structured, but other which are not.
+Other corpus resources are __semi-structured data__ --that is, there are some characteristics which are structured, but other which are not.

 The Switchboard Dialog Act Corpus is an example of a semi-structured resource.
 It has meta-data associated with each of the 1,155 conversations in the corpus.
 In Table \@ref(tab:structure-swda) a language-relevant sub-set of the meta-data is associated with each utterance.